AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/user-growth.md

 The query rail allows you to configure the following components:

 * **Events**: Sets the event that you want to measure in your report.
-Since this report is user-based, a user just needs to touch the event once within the set date granularity to be counted as an active user.
+Since this report is user-based, a user can touch the event once within the set date granularity to be counted as an active user.
 Only one event is supported.
 * **People**: Sets the segment that you want to measure in your report.
 Only one segment is supported.

 ## View types